dilanfd/Deep-Learning-Coursera-Ng/tipsNtricks.md

 1. Avoid for loop and vectorize your code as much as you can.
 	With a bit of Linear algebra most for loops in ML/DL can be vectorized.
-	-Example:
+	- Example:
 		...
 TODO: Write example

 2. Avoid 1D `numpy.arrays`.
 If you are dealing with a row vector explicitely make the dimension match that of the desired vector.
-Arrays of type `(n,)` are bad for vectorization and will give unexpected erros and nasty bugs.
+Arrays of type `(n,)` are bad for vectorization and will give unexpected errors and nasty bugs.
-   -Example (Suppose you're looking for a 1 x 3 row vector):
+   - Example (Suppose you're looking for a 1 x 3 row vector):

 	   ```python
        a = np.array([1,2,3])